11 BASIC WEATHER FORECAST INSTRUMENTS AND INVENTION YOU DON'T KNOW

 Although simple in theory, other factors need to be factored in before determining true wind speeds.
 For instance, turbulence from the device itself and friction from the mount point need to be accounted for.

-vane anemometer, on the other hand, combines a propeller and a tail on the same axis to obtain accurate and precise wind speed and direction measurements from the same instrument.
+A vane anemometer, on the other hand, combines a propeller and a tail on the same axis to obtain accurate and precise wind speed and direction measurements from the same instrument.
 Wind speed is determined using a rev counter which is then converted to wind speed.

 There are also other forms of anemometer ranging from hot-wire anemometers (the most popular constant-temperature devices), Laser Doppler anemometers, ultrasonic anemometers and ping-pong ball anemometers (though generally confined to middle-school experiments).